Stay Lucky

 Stay Lucky is a British television comedy-drama series ran from 8 December 1989 to 6 August 1993.
-Made by Yorkshire Television and screened on the ITV network, it starred Jan Francis and Dennis Waterman.
+Made by Yorkshire Television and screened on the ITV network, it starred Jan Francis (series 1 to 3) and Dennis Waterman.

 Plot

 Drama about a small-time gangster Thomas Gynn (Dennis Waterman) from London who discovers a new life up north in Yorkshire.

 Helping widowed, self-sufficient businesswoman Sally Hardcastle (Jan Francis) when her car breaks down on the motorway, Thomas reluctantly accepts an offer of a lift to Leeds.

 Over the coming months, the two become involved in a series of misadventures that soon find them being drawn closer together.